JaapSuter/jaapsuter.github.com/_posts/2009-12-1-frozen-futures.markdown

 ### Jaap

-Interesting, how cryonics contributes to world safety.
-The longer you live, the higher your stake in preserving high quality futures.
+Interesting -- cryonics helps preserve the world.
+The longer you live, the higher your stake in realizing high quality futures.